Calebjwood/Wiki-Type/README.md

 # APIs
 We call heavily on two APIs -- Wikipedia and Spotify -- for our text content.

-Through Wikipedia, we get random paragraph clippings from random articles strung together.
+Through Wikipedia, we get random paragraph clippings from random articles all strung together, with an only-text property.
+No punctuation, no capital letters, and singly spaced.

 Through Spotify, we get random